Pk1631037/Curneu_task1/README.md

 using Html, Css, jquery, Bootstrap, javascript, Php

 Task3:
-Created a art work in Photoshop using theame Smile and Helping hand
+Created a art work in Photoshop using Curneu Medical Template which in use of Medicines.

 Hosted Websited Link :